It seems you are offline. Please check your connection and try again.

 × Bank and ID checks.
 Anything tied to your legal identity needs your own phone.

 × Reuse later.
-Once a code is done the line moves on, so do not count on it tomorrow.
+Once a code is done the number moves on, so do not count on it tomorrow.

 For anything that must stay with you for good, use the real SIM in your pocket.
 This service shines for quick one off sign ups, nothing more.